awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ## Amazon Pinpoint Features<a name="welcome-features"></a>

-This section describes the major features of Amazon Pinpoint\.
+This section describes the major features of Amazon Pinpoint and the tasks that you can perform by using them\.

 ### Define Audience Segments<a name="welcome-segments"></a>